In compliance with the regulations in Germany that will take effect on 2 Nov. we will not be offering our 10:00 Original Daily Tour from 2-30 Nov.

 – Goethe House, we view the house where Goethe was born and explain why he is Frankfurt’s favorite son.

 – Paulskirche, the location of the first parliament of Germany in 1848.

 Because we use native English speakers, you never have to worry about whether or not you will understand the guides.
 We try to be as accurate as possible with our information, but never boring.
 Our tours are more than just plain, dried facts and dates!
 Along the way, we answer any questions you might have about Frankfurt and Germany.
 We can give you advice on where to eat, where to shop, what museums to visit, along with information about local events and how to find them.

-Meeting point is on Braubachstrasse, in front of the Binding Schirn cafe shown in the photo, by the Römer, and near the Tourist Info office.
+Meeting point is on Braubachstrasse 41, in front of the Binding Schirn cafe, by the Römer, and near the Tourist Info office.
 Trams #11 or # 12, stop is Römer / Paulskirche.
-Using the S-bahn, get off at the Hauptwache stop, and walk straight down Neue Kraemer to Braubachstrasse.
+Using the S-Bahn, get off at the Hauptwache stop, and walk straight down Neue Kraemer to Braubachstrasse.
 The Esprit Store is on the corner of Neue Kraemer.